Overweight and Obesity in Kids and Teens

-- Alliance for a Healthier Generation: Healthy Homes.
+- Alliance for a Healthier Generation: Make Health a Habit.
 Tips in English and Spanish to help families be active and eat well.
 Includes recipes and exercise ideas.
 American Heart Association (AHA) and the Clinton Foundation.

 - Body Mass Index (BMI) for Children and Teens.
 Information about BMI and how it is used, calculated, and interpreted for kids and teens.
 Calculate your child's BMI and BMI-for-age percentile using the BMI Percentile Calculator for Child and Teen.
 Centers for Disease Control and Prevention (CDC).

 - Healthychildren.org: Obesity.
-Articles and video and audio clips about obesity in kids and teens and how to help kids and teens have a healthy weight.
+Articles and video and audio clips about obesity in kids and teens and how to help them have a healthy weight.
 American Academy of Pediatrics (AAP).

 - Healthy Eating and Active Lifestyles Begin at Home.
 Recommendations to help parents and caregivers make sure their family eats well and is active and that kids and teens don't have too much screen time and get enough sleep.
-Harvard School of Public Health.
+Harvard School of Public Health Obesity Prevention Source.

 - Pennington Nutrition Series.
 Information about healthy eating and physical activity for kids and teens.
 Includes tips on how to get kids to eat healthier and exercise more regularly.
 Pennington Biomedical Research Center.

 - Rudd ‘Roots Parents.
-Suggestions for parents about how to make school foods healthy for kids.
-Yale Rudd Center for Food Policy and Obesity.
+Suggestions for parents about food marketing in schools, school food and weight bias and bullying.
+UConn Rudd Center for Food Policy and Obesity.

 - We Can!
 (Ways to Enhance Children's Activity and Nutrition).
 Tips, activity ideas, recipes, and other tools for families to help kids have a healthy weight, eat well, be active, and reduce screen time.
 Some resources are available in Spanish.
 Collaboration between four institutes of the National Institutes of Health (NIH).